 iv.
 Click Edit HTML button underneath your blog preview.

 vi.
-You will find several matches and among those find a line similar below,
+You will find several matches and find a code snippet similar to below around the matches,

 vii.
-Now replace above line with the one below,
+Now replace first line of the above code snippet with the one below,

 * You can install Disqus on multiple blogs and manage via same user account.
 Just register your new blog and follow steps from the scratch.